 The history of Pennington Point notes that Sanford Daniels recorded a different version of the arrival of the Daniels family there, but discounts it as Sanford would have only been about four years old in 1862, and the Yocum girl was a grown woman.
 Other descriptions of the arrival of the Daniels family in McDonough County put their arrival there in the late 1860s and the 1870 McDonough County census shows that their daughter Isabell was born in Illinois in 1868.
 Sanford would have been old enough to remember the details of their arrival more clearly, then.
 Unfortunately, Sanford's account is not published in the Pennington history.
 It does seem likely that these same Yocums welcomed the Daniels when they arrived and they are listed near the Daniels in the 1870 census.
 Other families near the Daniels in the 1870 census that were also from Montgomery County included the Stephens, Mains (Means), and Hensleys, all closely connected to the white Daniel family of Montgomery County.

 A lengthy memorial in a Macomb, IL newspaper a week after his death states that Milford was one of about 50 slaves owned by 'Bob' and Katie Cockerel Daniel of Montgomery County, KY, and was taken to the area of Independence, MO while very young.
 It goes on to say that all of 'Bob' Daniel's slaves remained with him until his death, near the end of the Civil War.
 This article was written by a Hainline man who claimed to be a descendant of one of Katie Cockerel's sisters.
-Mr. Hainline stated that his data came from a conversation with Milford some years before his death.
+Mr. Hainline stated that his data came from a conversation with Milford some years before his death which appears to be untrue.
 Other primary records, in addition to those cited previously, do not support this version of the facts, though.
 The 1860 Missouri census shows that Robert and Catherine Daniel, aged 61 and 62, were living in Jackson County, MO.
 The 1860 slave census of Jackson County shows that Robert owned only 11 slaves and that none were the right age to be Milford and Dica Stevens Daniels, or Minerva Wright.
 Numerous other records place Milford in either Montgomery County, KY or Audrain County, MO when he was supposedly in living Jackson County, MO.
-It may be that the author of this article, hearing that Milford was connected to a Daniel family that lived near Mt.
+It may be that the author of this article learning that Milford was connected to a Daniel family that lived near Mt.
 Sterling, Montgomery County, KY and later moved to Missouri, assumed that it was the Robert and Catherine Daniel family and the rest of the article was embellished.
-It is possible that Milford knew of Robert and Catherine Daniel, though he would have been very young when they moved to Missouri.
+It is possible that Milford knew of Robert and Catherine Daniel, though he would have been very young when they moved to Missouri and would never have met them or they him.
 A deed recorded in Montgomery County, Kentucky shows that Robert and Catherine Daniel were residents of Jackson County, MO by 1837 and that Catherine's maiden name was actually Hainline, not Cockerel.
 Robert Daniel was unrelated to the Daniel family that probably actually owned Milford and Dica Daniels.